kevinlu4588/WhenAreConceptsErased/README.md

 With the appropriate hyperparameters & concepts

-Noising Attack Details
+Noise-Based probe Details

-The Noising Attack is a training-free method that modifies the diffusion trajectory by adding controlled noise at each denoising step:
+The Noise-based probe is a training-free method that modifies the diffusion trajectory by adding controlled noise at each denoising step:

 x̃<sub>t−1</sub> = (x̃<sub>t</sub> − αϵ<sub>D</sub>) + ηϵ